Leaked CIA Files Reveal Plans to Assassinate Charlie Kirk, Tucker Carlson, Candace Owens on Live TV

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

+Leaked CIA Files Reveal Plans to Assassinate Charlie Kirk, Tucker Carlson, Candace Owens on Live TV

-Tonight: leaked Deep State government files outline a chilling blueprint for 2025.
+Leaked Deep State government files outline a chilling blueprint for 2025.
 A plan to stage public spectacles of violence, designed to terrorize the nation into submission.
-The documents call for maximum shock value and public trauma, executions on live TV so bloody, so devastating, that nobody watching can ever forget.

 And the targets?
 They all have one thing in common: they are conservative influencers who have more influence than positions, who refuse to bend, refuse to be bought by Israel, and refuse to echo the globalist uniparty line.